 Title Provide Support for Journeys

 Level Two

 Credit Value 2

 Guided Learning Hours (GLH) 17

 OCN NI Unit Code CBE994

 Unit Reference No J/618/4743

 Unit purpose and aim(s): This unit will enable the learner to understand how to provide support fo individuals to make journeys in a range of settings.

 Learning Outcomes Assessment Criteria

+Understand factors to consider when 1.1 Summarise at least three factors to

+Le arning Outcomes Assessment Criteria 1.
 Understand factors to consider when planning support for journeys.
 1.1.
 Summarise at least three factors to consider when planning a journey.
 1.2.
 Describe three risks that may arise when undertaking a journey and identify ways to minimise these.
 1.3.
 Describe two types of communication and assistive technologies that can support planning and making journeys safely.

-Be able to support individuals to plan journeys.
+2. Be able to support individuals to plan journeys.
 2.1.
 Demonstrate how to effectively obtain agreement with the individual on the level and type of support needed for planning and making a journey.
 2.2.
 Demonstrate how to effectively support the individual to research their chosen journey identifying any problems that may occur.
 2.3.
 Demonstrate how to effectively support the individual to develop a plan for a journey that promotes active participation and reflects agreed ways of working.
+3. Be able to support individuals undertaking journeys.
 3.1.
-Demonstrate how to effectively support the individual when undertaking a journey in line with the journey plan including should be considered when reviewing problems that may occur.
+Demonstrate how to effectively support the individual when undertaking a journey in line with the journey plan including problems that may occur.
+4. Be able to review the support provided for individuals when making journeys.
+4.1.
+Describe at least three factors which should be considered when reviewing support for the journey.
 4.2.
 Seek feedback from the individual on the support provided for the journey.
 4.3.
 Assess support provided for the journey.
 4.4.
-Revise the journey plan taking into account evaluation of journey in line with agreed ways of working in agreement with the support for the journey.
+Revise the journey plan taking into account evaluation of journey in line with agreed ways of working in agreement with the individual.